Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Four Klein-Gordon Scalar Fields as Reference Matter

 with primary Hamiltonian

 with

 and

-here $\Lambda$ denotes the cosmological constant, $D_a$ is the torsion free metric compatible connection with respect to the ADM metric and $q:=\det(q_{ab})$.
-As usual $z$ and $z_a$ are primary constraints of the canonical action.
+here $\kappa = 16 \pi G$ where $G$ is Newton's gravitational constant, $D_a$ is the torsion free metric compatible connection with respect to the ADM metric and $q:=\det(q_{ab})$, $n$ and $n^a$ denote the lapse function and shift vector respectively and $\nu,\nu^a$ are Lagrange multipliers associated with the primary constraints $z$ and $z_a$ respectively.
 To analyze the time evolution of the primary constraints $z$ and $z_a$ under the primary Hamiltonian we notice that the non-vanishing Poisson brackets on the phase space are given by

 The analysis of the stability of the primary constraints shows that $c^{\rm tot}$ and $c_a^{\rm tot}$ are the secondary constraints of the system.